List of Great Old Ones: Nug and Yeb

-Nug (The parent of Cthulhu) and Yeb, the Twin Blasphemies, are the spawn of Shub-Niggurath and Yog-Sothoth.
+Nug and Yeb, the Twin Blasphemies, are the spawn of Shub-Niggurath and Yog-Sothoth.
 Nug is the parent of Cthulhu and the parent of Kthanid via the influence of Yog-Sothoth.
 Nug is a god among ghouls, while Yeb is the leader of Abhoth's alien cult.

 Both Nug and Yeb closely resemble Shub-Niggurath.

 The names Nug and Yeb are similar to the names of the Egyptian sibling gods Nut and Geb, members of the Heliopolitan Ennead.